 High-throughput quantitative Taqman RT-PCR analysis

 Total RNA was isolated from the liver tissue samples using RNeasy Mini Kit including on column genomic DNA digestion with RNase free DNase Set (Qiagen, Hilden, Germany).
 RNA was reverse transcribed to cDNA with TaqMan Reverse Transcription Reagents (Applera GmbH, Darmstadt, Germany).
-For quantitative real-time PCR, we used the Fluidigm's Biomark high-throughput qPCR chip platform (Fluidigm Corporation, San Francisco, CA, USA) with pre-designed gene expression assays from Applied Biosystems, according to the manufacturer’s instructions [10][6].
-Data were analyzed using the ddCt method and expression values were normalized to the expression levels of the GAPDH gene.
-[11][12][12]Si,j*
+For quantitative real-time PCR, we used the Fluidigm's Biomark high-throughput qPCR chip platform (Fluidigm Corporation, San Francisco, CA, USA) with pre-designed gene expression assays from Applied Biosystems, according to the manufacturer’s instructions [10].
+Data were analyzed using the ddCt method and expression values were normalized to the expression levels of the Gapdh gene.

+Statistical data analysis

+Dimension reduction: A one-way analysis of variance (ANOVA) was applied to reduce the data set to the parameter subset showing significant (padj<0.05) up- or down-regulation during the time course.
+Multiple testing correction was performed using the Holm procedure [11].
+To specifically test for the initial changes a two-tailed unpaired t-test (Welch correction for nonhomogeneity of variance) was performed for all factors between the classes 0h and 6h.

+Correlation analysis: Correlation between two factor time courses was calculated via YS3 a modified correlation coefficient based similarity measure for clustering time-course gene expression data [12].
+The correlation Yi,jS3 between two factors i and j is the linear combination of three terms: i) a classical correlation part based on Spearman correlation Si,j*, ii) Ai,j** accounting for the similarity in changes between the two time courses, and iii) Mi,j* comparing the location of the minimum and maximum values of the time course (see [12] and Supplement 2 for definitions).
+Si,j* is calculated on individual data points, Ai,j** and Mi,j* on the mean time courses averaged over the repeats per time point.
+For the calculation of the similarity of changes within time courses, Ai,j**, we used Spearman (S) correlation which is more robust against outliers as Pearson (R) correlation: